mostafa1354/intern_focusbear/about Focus Bear/company_reflection.md

 ## Understanding Focus Bear’s Mission & Vision

 Focus Bear is a productivity app designed specifically for individuals with ADHD and Autism (AuDHD) who often face challenges like distractions, trouble building routines, and punctuality issues.
-It helps by blocking distractions, guiding habits in real time, and offering features like “Late No More,” which sends escalating reminders to help users stay on time :contentReference[oaicite:1]{index=1}.
+It helps by blocking distractions, guiding habits in real time, and offering features like “Late No More,” which sends escalating reminders to help users stay on time.

----

 ### Reflection Questions

 #### 1. Why do you think Focus Bear was created?

 Focus Bear was created to fill a gap where traditional productivity tools fall short for neurodivergent individuals, including those with ADHD and ASD.
-It was built by people with lived experience, aiming to design productivity aids that truly resonate with their needs :contentReference[oaicite:2]{index=2}.
+It was built by people with lived experience, aiming to design productivity aids that truly resonate with their needs.

 #### 2. What problem is Focus Bear solving?

 It addresses the struggle to maintain routines, stay focused, and be punctual—issues that can significantly impact productivity and mental well-being.
-By blocking distractions, guiding routines, and reinforcing habits, it helps improve daily function and confidence :contentReference[oaicite:3]{index=3}.
+By blocking distractions, guiding routines, and reinforcing habits, it helps improve daily function and confidence.

+_Personal Example:_
+When I tested the app for the first time, I noticed that **after signing up, I was allowed to enter the dashboard without verifying my email**.
+This surprised me because most apps require confirmation.
+While it made the process quicker, it also made me question whether I had completed setup properly.
+This shows how Focus Bear tries to reduce friction for users who may get stuck in long onboarding processes, even if it raises small concerns for clarity.

 #### 3. Why do you think this mission is important?